vyperlang/vyper/vyper/venom/README.md

   - Translates to `JUMP`.
 ### EVM instructions
 The following instructions map one-to-one with [EVM instructions](https://www.evm.codes/).
 Operands correspond to stack inputs in the same order.
-Stack outputs are instruction output.
+Stack outputs are the instruction's output.
 Instructions have the same effects.
 - `return`
 - `revert`